orcasgit/blender/README.rst

 * HTML 4 Strict
 * Natural, related font sizing
-* PSD's for settings standards and demoing
 * All design is CSS, JS and HTML.
 No graphics
 * Uses 960.gs for grid layout and CSS name conventions
-* Uses google.load and the jQuery 1.3* for Javascript

 Layouts
 =======